IsometricShahil/TVec/README.md

 Pooled, FFI-ed 2D vector library for Lua. <br/>

 # Design
-I originally started writing this library to have a vector library that utilizes both FFI structs and pooling. <br/>
+I wrote this library to take advantage of luaJIT's FFI (if avaliable) and pooling.
 This library should have an easy to digest API and friendly design. <br/>
 Although inspiration is taken from [Processing's PVector](https://processing.org/reference/PVector.html) and [Vector.lua](https://github.com/themousery/vector.lua), the API is mostly incompatible.